 Property Meaning help.
 Description Detailed description of the user interface form.
 TIP: The description is shown as a tooltip in the task view.
 Icon Icon marks the user interface form in the user interface.
 Sort order The sort order determines the position of the interface form in the task view and in the form's context menu in the administration tools.
 NOTE: When you enter objects in the Manager, the user interface form of the Edit form type is always displayed with the lowest sort order.
 Preprocessor condition User interface forms can be given a preprocessor condition.
 This means that an interface form is only available when the preprocessor condition is fulfilled.
 NOTE: In the Designer, you can find an overview of existing preprocessor dependencies in the One Identity Manager Schema > Preprocessor dependencies category.
 Control deactivation Specifies which buttons in the toolbar are to be disabled in the frontends Permitted values are: • Insert object: The 🖥 button is disabled.
-Update object: The Delete Object: The button is disabled.
-Save to database: The button is disabled Deactivated Use this option to label interface forms that should not be shown in the user interface.
+Update object: The ♥ button is disabled.
+Delete Object: The button is disabled. • Save to database: The 🖥 button is disabled Deactivated Use this option to label interface forms that should not be shown in the user interface.
 NOTE: This change is also permitted for user interface forms in the default user interface and is not overwritten on schema installation.
 Disabled by preprocessor If an object definition is excluded through a preprocessor condition, this option is set by the Database Compiler.
 Show modal Specifies whether the form is displayed in a separate dialog box.
 Used by wizards for entering data.
-Open on new tab The form is opened on a new tab.
-Configuration The configuration is used to limit the tables and columns on display.
-Templates for the configuration data definition are found in the pop-up list XML templates .
-In the Properties section, you can transfer special properties of the
+Open on new tab · · · · · · · · · · · · · · · · · · · Open on new by wizards for entering data.